Günther Beyer Award for Best Paper by an Early Career Scholar at a European Population Conference

 This Award is a tribute to dr. Günther Otto Kurt Beyer (1904-1983), a champion of Europe-wide scientific collaboration in population studies in times when this was neither obvious nor easy.
 His entire career, lastly as Secretary-General of the European Centre for Population Studies (ECPS), a forerunner of EAPS founded by French demographer Alfred Sauvy in 1953, was dedicated to the promotion of scientific collaboration across borders.
 The Beyer Award honors the best paper by an early career scholar at a European Population Conference.

 Nominations for this Award can be made until two months before the start of a European Population Conference.
-The current call for nominations closes 15 April 2024.
+The next deadline 1 April 2026!

 Rules of Play